frconor-ebook/meditations/_posts/2025-11-17-pray-for-the-dead.md

 According to St. Thomas Aquinas, the holy souls in Purgatory are able to pray for their loved ones on earth.
 It\'s a very good thing to have devotion to the holy souls.
 They can pray for each one of us.
 Those souls do not know the concrete needs of the living, unless God wants them to, but they do pray for our intentions in general.
 They pray for us and we pray for them.

-We do this even though we don\'t know whether these souls remain in Purgatory or have ascended into Heaven.
-We presume if we pray for the souls in Purgatory and they\'re already in Heaven, our prayers for them will be passed on to somebody else.
+We do this even though we don\'t know whether these souls remain in Purgatory or have ascended into heaven.
+We presume if we pray for the souls in Purgatory and they\'re already in heaven, our prayers for them will be passed on to somebody else.

 One theologian says the holy souls in Purgatory can no longer merit graces, but they can intercede for us before the Lord.
 They can help us a great deal in our daily lives, "providing special assistance to those who were their friends on earth" (Michael Schmaus, *Dogmatic Theology*).
 They certainly want their friends to attain salvation.